FDio/csit/docs/report/vpp_performance_tests/overview.rst

         **********************|           |**********************
                               +-----------+

 For VM tests, packets are switched by DUT (VPP) multiple times: twice for a single VM, three times for two VMs, N+1 times for N VMs.
 Hence the external
 throughput rates measured by TG and listed in this report must be multiplied by (N+1) to represent the actual DUT aggregate packet forwarding rate.

-CSIT |release|

 Note that reported VPP performance results are specific to the SUTs tested.
 Current LF FD.io SUTs are based on Intel XEON E5-2699v3 2.3GHz CPUs.
 SUTs with